CamdenMarshall/post-install-config/README.md

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/eaf12be5-6264-4525-9f1c-d76e417f0310)

-Then click "Create Team"
+Then hit "Create Team"

 <h2>Ticket Creation Standards</h2>
 Certain configurations can allow for tickets to be made without registration in the system or make users regsiter to be able to create tickets

-Click on "Settings" in the top tabs and then click "Users" in the subtab
+Click on "Settings" in the top tabs and then select "Users" in the subtab

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/6d6146db-bf4b-4768-b73b-deca8afaadce)

-Under Authentication Settings click the checkbox of "Require registration and login to create tickets" and finish by clicking "Save Changes" at the bottom of the page
+Under Authentication Settings check the checkbox of "Require registration and login to create tickets" and finish by selecting "Save Changes" at the bottom of the page

 <h2>Setting up Helpdesk Agents</h2>
 Creating the agents to handle the tickets coming into the system and assign them into departments and roles

-Click on "Agents" in the top tabs and then click "Agents" in the subtab
+Click on "Agents" in the top tabs and then select "Agents" in the subtab

 Click "Add New Agent" and create them as needed